Table of Contents

 Phylloxera

 Austrian winemaking continued to thrive until the late 1800s when mildew and phylloxera devastated the vines throughout the country.
-The further decline occurred after World War I and the collapse of the Habsburg Monarchy when 30% of Austrian vines were lost when portions of Austria were annexed to other countries.
+Further decline occurred after World War I and the collapse of the Habsburg Monarchy when 30% of Austrian vines were lost as portions of Austria were annexed to other countries.

 The Soviets further plundered winemaking with the collapse of Nazi Germany after World War II.
-As a result, the wine industry started making low-quality, mass-produced wine after WW2.
+As a result, the wine industry started making low-quality, mass-produced wine.

 Ethylene Glycol